Boy Blue (Fables): Fabletown

-Boy Blue first appears during "Legends in Exile," working as Snow White's office gofer and clerk.
+Boy Blue first appears during the first compilation of the comic working as Snow White's office gofer and clerk.
 He is one of the few people who can get Bufkin, the flying monkey who serves as Fabletown's librarian, to do his work.
 Blue is one of Fabletown's most skilled musicians; he takes his horn with him everywhere.
-He occasionally tries to get gigs in Harlem jazz and blues clubs, but is always told that he is too young, too white or "too hayseed".
+He occasionally tries to get gigs in Harlem jazz and blues clubs, but is always told that he is too young, too white or "too hayseed."
 His roommate is Pinocchio; the two of them, along with Flycatcher are best friends.
 Blue lives a typical "nerdy" lifestyle, avidly reading comic books and playing board games.

 Blue's life changes in "March of the Wooden Soldiers," when Red Riding Hood suddenly appears in Fabletown, claiming to have recently escaped the Adversary.
-She is initially angry at Blue, claiming that he had abandoned her to the Adversary's forces.
-However, she soon seeks him out and says she is sorry and wants to resume their relationship.
+She is initially angry at Blue, claiming that he had abandoned her to the Adversary's forces, but she soon seeks him out and wants to resume their relationship.
 After a sexual encounter, he realizes that she is not the Riding Hood he remembers.
 "Red" reveals that she is actually Baba Yaga using Red's form as a mystical disguise.
 Along with three wooden soldiers, she tortures Blue for several days, breaking all his fingers, before having the soldiers deliver him, along with a message from the Adversary, to the Woodlands business office.

-Against Snow's objections, Blue has Dr. Swineheart patch him up and bind the Vorpal Sword to his hands so that he can fight in the "Battle of Fabletown".
+Against Snow's objections, Blue has Dr. Swineheart patch him up and bind the Vorpal Sword to his hands so that he can fight in the Battle of Fabletown.
 In the street-level battle, Blue is injured by gunfire.
 After the battle, Dr. Swineheart's treatments allow Blue to regain full use of his hands.